nathancarter/semigroupviz/to-do-list.md

 # To-do list

-## Testing

-Write code for testing this package together with a master test script.

- * `ShowCayleyGraph` with `ReturnJSON:=true`
-    * should provide empty options object if none
-    * should set correct defaults for missing options
-    * should create/alter `Multiplication` and `MultString` options
-    * should compute `Generators`
-    * should create JSON with `tool:="cytoscape"`
-    * should include in the graph's `Elements` member a vertex for each semigroup element
-    * should include in the graph's `Elements` member an edge for each element-generator pair

 ## Finalizing

  * Show the package to Steve to see if it's what he was looking for.